msd-as3/hello-world/README.md

 # hello-world
 Test rep for intro guide

-This file is owned by MSD
+This file is owned by MSD of AS3